EdSaleh/web.ts/README.md

 * For views, it extends pages; create a ts class that extends web.ts.View<T>.
 You fetch a document from View() implement and populate using Apply(item:T, doc:?Document).
 Every time Apply(item:T) is called, it preforms the action.
 Process are started after Instantiation(item:T)

-* Use switch(hash) cases of main() method in web.ts to start the process for specific Page or List or View object on a specific hash name.
-Hash links with "web" css class will continue to work even if "onhashchange" event isn't supported as pages will reload automatically when this happens.
+* Use switch(hash) cases of main() method in web.ts to start the process for specific Page or List or View object on a specific hash name so pages are loaded when a Url change is detected and load different pages based on the name of the Hash. links(a element) with "web" css class will continue to work even if "onhashchange" event isn't supported as pages will reload automatically when this happens.

 ##Pages
 1. Implement the View() Method to return the location of the view page you would like to show, for example, "/Page1.txt".